-Once all the options for the chosen part/parts are selected select Separate for Plating, then press F6 to start rendering.
+Once all the options for the chosen part/parts are selected, press F6 to start rendering.
 This process could take anywhere from a minute to several hours depending on the complexity of the build and the capability of the computer.
-Choose a small simple part to begin with (like the lower) so the program can render the next part while the first prints.
+Choose a small simple part to begin with so the program can render the next part while the first prints.
 Stippling and complex logos add the most time to the rendering process.